 What We Do

-We provide capacity building for communities to develop community-led environmental monitoring programs, using methods and indicators that respect community protocols for looking after the land, water, and animals.
+We provide capacity building (training) for communities to conduct baseline inventories that reflect community values and priorities.
+We also support the development of community-led monitoring programs that use values, indicators and thresholds that respect community protocols for looking after the land, water, and animals.

 Phone: (250) 590-9017

 We focus on the plant and animal species that are important to communities and their culture.
 Traditional knowledge holders provide a depth of knowledge that isn’t available through scientific systems.
 Collaring animals will tell you where they are now, but it won’t tell you where they were a hundred years ago.